pfdubois/BridgeBidding/source/Doubles.rst

 dummy bid first.
 Generally, you double a slam because you believe you will set it if and only if you get this lead.
-Since you will get a good score just by setting it, and a really horrible score if you double it and are wrong, you usually only double a slam for the lead.
+Since you will get a good score just by setting it, and a really horrible score if you double it and are wrong, you usually only double a slam for the lead when you believe that the lead will make all the difference.
 Of course, if you have an Ace to lead against 7NT, be my guest.

-When your partner doubles their final contract less than a slam, a trump lead is expected, although you might refrain if it would cost you a natural trick.
+When your partner doubles the opponents' final suit contract less than a slam, this is also a Lightner double.
+A double after they land in 3N usually means you have a great long major and want it led.

 .. warning::
    Rookie error, but I do it all the time: I'm so proud of my good suit that when my